-Recognise productive agriculture sector as large commercial and industrial consumers (C&I) and the industry's unique energy needs, acknowledging the sector is vital to Australia's food and fibre production and seeks to be competitive, provide jobs and export opportunities.
+Recognise productive agriculture sector's unique energy needs, acknowledging the sector is vital to Australia's food and fibre production and seeks to be competitive, provide jobs and export opportunities.

 Genuine Competition

 The electricity market is not operating in the national interest nor does it enable a genuinely competitive market.
 The 2018 ACCC report on retail electricity noted that National Electricity Law should be amended to provide the AER with powers to address behaviour which has the effect of manipulating the proper functioning of the wholesale market, together with the necessary investigation powers and appropriate remedies and The current market manipulation powers in respect of gas market supply hubs represent a good framework for equivalent powers in respect of the electricity market.